 We only reached our first full year of net income in 2019; prior to that, we posted a net loss in each year since inception.
-As of June 30, 2020, we had an accumulated deficit of \$94.7 million.
+As of September 30, 2020, we had an accumulated deficit of \$94.1 million.
 We are not certain whether we will be able to maintain enough revenues from sales of our solutions to sustain or increase our growth or maintain profitability in the future.
 We also expect our costs to increase in future periods, which could negatively affect our future operating results if our revenues do not increase.
 In particular, we expect to continue to expend substantial financial and other resources on:

-- sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018; - · continued international expansion of our business; and - general and administrative expenses.
+- sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018, and our planned acquisition of Leeds, LLC in November 2020;

+- continued international expansion of our business; and - general and administrative expenses.